A classic green Basil Pesto recipe. Perfectly balanced for flavour and texture, with tips for making and ideas on how to use it.

 How long does fresh Basil Pesto keep?

-Once made and provided it is stored in an airtight jar or suitable container, homemade Basil Pesto should stay good for at least 1 to 2 weeks.
+Homemade Basil Pesto should stay good for at least 1 to 2 weeks if stored in an airtight jar or suitable container, .
 To keep in the freshness, it helps to add a very thin additional layer of extra virgin olive oil on top before sealing.
 Store in the fridge.